banner

 // Omitted several lines

-// Continue to call the next stage in the linked list to process
+// Continue calling the next stage in the linked list to process

 return FORWARD;